sigstore/sigstore-go/README.md

 - Support for custom [trusted root](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_trustroot.proto)
 - Basic CLI

+Unsupported at this time:
+- Signing
+- KMS

-For an example of how to use this library, see [cmd/sigstore-go](./cmd/sigstore-go/main.go), or see the CLI examples below.
+For an example of how to use this library, see [the verification documentation](./docs/verification.md), the CLI [cmd/sigstore-go](./cmd/sigstore-go/main.go), or the CLI examples below.
 Note that the CLI is to demonstrate how to use the library, and not intended as a fully-featured Sigstore CLI like [cosign](https://github.com/sigstore/cosign).

 ## Background

 Sigstore already has a canonical Go client implementation, [cosign](https://github.com/sigstore/cosign), which was developed with a focus on container image signing/verification.
-It has a rich CLI and a long legacy of features and development. `sigstore-go` is a more minimal and friendly API for integrating Go code with Sigstore, with a focus on the newly specified data structures in [sigstore/protobuf-specs](https://github.com/sigstore/protobuf-specs).
+It has a rich CLI and a long legacy of features and development. `sigstore-go` is a more minimal and friendly API for integrating Go code with Sigstore, with a focus on the newly specified data structures in [sigstore/protobuf-specs](https://github.com/sigstore/protobuf-specs). `sigstore-go` attempts to minimize the dependency tree for simple verification tasks, omitting KMS support and container image verification, and we intend to refactor parts of `cosign` to depend on `sigstore-go`.

+## Status

+`sigstore-go` is currently pre-1.0 and therefore does not guarantee a stable API.
+It does however pass the [`sigstore-conformance`](https://github.com/sigstore/sigstore-conformance) verification test suite, and verification correctness is taken very seriously.

+## Documentation

+Documentation is found in the [`docs`](./docs) subdirectory.

 ## Requirements